bbc/bmx/docs/audio_definition_model.md

 The current support in the `bmx` implementation is as follows:

-- Reading Wave (BW64) that includes ADM chunks (chna, axml, bxml and sxml)
+- Reading Wave (BW64) with access to Wave chunks such as ADM `axml` and a parsed ADM `chna` chunk
-- Writing Wave (BW64) with ADM chunks (chna, axml, bxml and sxml)
+- Writing Wave (BW64) with additional Wave chunks such as ADM `axml` and a serialised ADM `chna` chunk
-- Reading MXF that includes Wave chunks and (mapped) ADM chna
+- Reading MXF that includes Wave chunks and ADM `chna` descriptors
-- Writing MXF that with Wave chunks and (mapped) ADM chna
+- Writing MXF that with Wave chunks and ADM `chna` descriptors
 - Converting Wave+ADM to MXF+ADM using raw2bmx
 - Converting Wave+ADM to Wave+ADM using raw2bmx
 - Converting MXF+ADM to Wave+ADM using bmxtranswrap
-- Creating Wave+ADM with Wave / raw PCM, chna text file and (optionally) axml/bxml/sxml file inputs
+- Creating Wave+ADM with Wave / raw PCM, `chna` text file and (optionally) Wave chunk file inputs (e.g. containing `axml` chunk data)
-- Preservation of ADM links after remapping audio channels using the `--track-map` option can be used to reorder, omit, group and add silence channels.
+- Preservation of ADM links after remapping audio channels using the `--track-map` option.
+The option can be used to reorder, omit, group and add silence channels.
-- Add ADM Soundfield Group MCA label
+- Option to add a ADM Soundfield Group MCA label and identify ADM chunks
 - Set the Channel Assignment audio descriptor property for ADM-described content labelling

 The known limitations are: